Health & Wellness

 The backyard's bustling with your favorite people (and pets!), and the grill is sizzling.
 So what's the star of the menu?
 A summertime favorite: hamburgers.
 If this sounds like your ideal summer meal, you'll want to read on before passing your pup a bite of hamburger.

 “In general, ground beef is safe for most dogs to eat.
-However, dogs with allergies to beef or those with a gastrointestinal illness may not be able to eat it,” Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, says.
+However, dogs with allergies to beef or those with a gastrointestinal illness may not be able to eat it,” Dr. Aliya McCullough, Fetch’s on-staff veterinarian, says.
 “Hamburgers, sandwiches with beef patties and toppings, are not generally recommended for dogs.”

 (Even though ground beef is usually safe for dogs, you should always consult your vet before introducing new foods to your pet’s diet.)

 Ground beef can be a source of protein for pups, which fuels their energy for several rounds of fetch, Dr. McCullough explains.
 However, serve this snack in small portions.
 Treats (including unseasoned ground beef) shouldn't make up more than 10% of your dog's calorie intake.